 How to become a Wonder Project Ambassador

 Are you a STEM Professional who’s passionate about your career?
 Well, you’re halfway to becoming a Wonder Project Ambassador.
-All you need to do is register your interest online.
-We’ll ask you for your credentials and work history, and which programme you want to be involved in.
+All you need to do is sign up online.
 Because you’ll be working with children, we’ll need to know if you have any criminal convictions.
 Once we have all of this information, we’ll pair you with a school and give you access to the Wonder Project’s resources.

 To be a Wonder Project Ambassador you need:

-- the okay from your employer to participate
+- the support from your employer to participate

 - confidence to speak to a class of students

 - passion and excitement for all things STEM!

 You don’t have to be an engineer or an Engineering New Zealand member to take part.